 If you are using a firm to help you with the incorporation process, the firm may ask you to pay the mutually agreed upon fees up front to complete the necessary due diligence documents.

 2. Choose the Company Structure

 You will need to choose the proper company structure for your company’s needs and activities.
-Then a project plan will be drafted detailing the timeline and what tasks will be completed during each week of the process in Costa Rica.
+Then a project plan will be drafted detailing the timeline and what tasks will be completed during each week of the incorporation process.